wangbaiwu/gbs/README.md

-General Backed System
+General Backend System
 ========================

-Welcome to the General Backed System Standard PHP Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.
+Welcome to the General Backend System Standard PHP Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.